BrickMMO/wic/README.md

 # Workplace Integrated Learning

-A small website coded using Markdown outlining the struture and purpose of Workplace Integrated Classroom (WIC).
+A small website coded using Markdown outlining the struture and perceived benefits of Workplace Integrated Classroom (WIC).

 > **Note**
 > All Markdown should follow the [_readme](https://readme.codeadam.ca/) guidelines.